ACP LATEST STATUS

 The CAA website shows progress in the CAP1616 process so far and the EAL submissions and relevant documents that can be downloaded: EAL ACP 2019

 After the previous Airport Change Programme (ACP) was rejected last year, Edinburgh Airport have now applied to the CAA for another ACP to change flight paths around Edinburgh Airport.
 EAL are required to follow a different process (CAP1616) than they followed with the previous ACP.
 One of the major differences is a seven stage process – Stage 1 step 1B outlines the requirement to engage with stakeholders, which includes Community Councils, to determine design principles that will form the foundation of the programme including evaluating flight path options in further stages.
-The airport have been holding engagement workshops for stakeholders in Oct to help design the principles for future arrival and departure flight paths.
+The airport held engagement workshops for stakeholders in Oct to help design the principles for future arrival and departure flight paths.

 EAL sent their Stage 1 Gateway submission to the CAA on 3rd Jan 2020.

-Update 25th March 2020: The CAA rejected the EAL application to pass the Stage 1 Define Gateway.
+The CAA rejected the EAL application to pass the Stage 1 Define Gateway.
 Further explanation for this decision is contained in the Define Gateway Outcome document.

 ACP UPDATE 21st Jan 2020

 Based on further data received from EAL on 18 January, EANAB’s Review of EDI runway capacity has been updated as attached below.